The $230$ GHz Variability of Numerical Models of Sagittarius~A* I. Parameter Surveys on Varying Ion-electron Temperature Ratios Under Strongly Magnetized Conditions: Methodology

 \subsection{Model Parameters}

 To investigate the effect of varying $R_{\text{Low}}$ to $M_{\Delta T}$, we perform GRRT parameter surveys on the open science grid \citep{osg07, osg09, https://doi.org/10.21231/906p-4d78}, which is a set of pools of shared computing and data capacity for distributed high-throughput computing, supported by the National Science Foundation and the Department of Energy.
-Table \ref{tab:params} lists the parameters we considered in this study.
+Table~\ref{tab:params} shows the parameters we considered in this study, which include the spin of the black of $a$, $R_{\rm High}$, and the inclination angle of the observer $\theta$.
 In particular, we consider the time interval $\tau = (\textrm{29,465}$ -- $\textrm{29,995})\,GMc^{-2}$ of snapshots, which covers a duration of $530\,GMc^{-2} \sim 3\,\mathrm{hours}$, to compute $M_{\Delta T}$.
-This interval represents the very last sets of snapshots of the simulations, in which inflow equilibrium near the horizon, where the $230$\,GHz emissions are dominated, shall be established.
-In this study, we consider $10$ sets of $R_{\rm Low}$ for a given $R_{\rm High}$, ranging from $R_{\rm Low} = 1$ to $R_{\rm Low} = \text{MIN}(60, R_{\rm High})$.
+This interval represents the last sets of snapshots of the simulations, in which inflow equilibrium near the horizon, where the $230$\,GHz emissions are dominated, shall be established.
+In general, GRMHD simulations of accreting systems are scale-invariant, so there is a free parameter $M_{\rm Unit}$ that scales the gas density of the system. $M_{\rm Unit}$ converts from the code unit to the cgs unit.
+We consider $10$ sets of $M_{\rm Unit}$ ranging from $10^{17}$ to $10^{21}$ (in the log scale), which spans the optically thin to optically thick regime.
+Additionally, we consider $10$ sets of $R_{\rm Low}$ for a given $R_{\rm High}$, ranging from $R_{\rm Low} = 1$ to $R_{\rm Low} = \text{MIN}(60, R_{\rm High})$.
 We set an upper limit for $R_{\rm Low}$ because the black-hole luminosity drops quickly at large $R_{\rm Low}$, where the highly magnetized electron becomes cold.
-Additionally, as we will show in the later section, an increase in $R_{\rm Low}$ accompany an increase in $M_{\rm Unit}$.
-Thus, $R_{\rm Low}$ should not increase further, or the assumption of Sgr~A* being optically thin will be broken.
-In general, GRMHD simulations of accreting systems are scale-invariant, so there is a free parameter $M_{\rm Unit}$ that describes the density scale of the system.
-We consider $10$ sets of $M_{\rm Unit}$ ranging from $10^{17}$ to $10^{21}$ (in the log scale), which spans the optically thin to optically thick regime.
+Additionally, as we will show in the later section, an increase in $R_{\rm Low}$ accompany an increase in Thus, $R_{\rm Low}$ should not increase further, or the assumption of Sgr~A* being optically thin will be broken.
 Altogether, given a certain set of $a$, $R_{\rm High}$, $\theta$, and a particular GRMHD snapshot, we would have $10 \times 10 = 100$ of GRRT images spanning different $R_{\rm Low}$ and $M_{\rm Unit}$.